piegarroni/movie-predictions/README.md

 ### Step 4:

-for every movie, a matrix containing the semantic vectors was created. the example looks like:
+for every movie, a matrix containing the semantic vectors was created. example of matrix:

 ![Screenshot](images/matrix.png)